 Protect the City’s visual environment from potential adverse impacts or visual blight created or exacerbated by small cells and related communications infrastructure.

-The Planning Division will be presenting the proposed Zoning Code Amendment and Guidelines to the Planning Commission at a public hearing on December 10, 2019, at 7 p.m.
-The public hearing notice can be found at the following link:
+The Planning Division presented the proposed Zoning Code Amendment and Guidelines to the Planning Commission at a public hearing on December 10, 2019.
+At that meeting, the Planning Commission recommended approval of both documents to the City Council with no modifications.
+The Planning Commission resolution, including the draft documents (Exhibits "B" and "C"), can be found at the link below.

 Planning Commission Staff Report (December 10, 2019)

-Comments on the draft documents and other information contained in the Planning Commission staff report can be provided to Adam Finestone, Principal Planner, via email at firstname.lastname@example.org or delivered to Mr. Finestone’s attention at City Hall (201 N. Broadway, Escondido, CA 92025).
-Comments received prior to the Planning Commission meeting will be provided to the commissioners immediately preceding the meeting.
+Comments on the proposed Zoning Code Amendment, Guidelines, and rates and fees can be provided to Adam Finestone, Principal Planner, via email at email@example.com or delivered to Mr. Finestone’s attention at City Hall (201 N. Broadway, Escondido, CA 92025).
+Comments received prior to January 29, 2020 will be attached to the City Council staff report.

 Mr. Finestone can be reached by phone at (760) 839-6203, if you have any questions regarding the City’s current efforts to update its policies and regulations related to wireless service facilities.